kovasap/shifting-world/README.md

 ### Stuff to Add

+ - make sure developments can "pull" resources even after they are placed (like the port)
  - make monument less good, or more expensive
  - scroll developments separately from the board
  - show a flow chart for how developments chain into each other